 No, I started with bloggers who are my peers.

 Those bloggers are looking for the same thing I was looking for.
 We collaborate to help each other achieve our goals.

 The law of reciprocity is what we’re going to tap into here.

 By inviting other bloggers to contribute their knowledge bank to your blog, and give your audience some unique content.
 You’re very likely to get new incoming links from the process.

 This is how it works!

-Of course, the primary objective is not to exchange links but to provide values to both the blogger’s audience.
+Of course, the primary objective is not to exchange links but to provide value to both the blogger’s audience.
 But in the process, there is the need for link exchange – if you call it so!

 Not all bloggers who guest post would mind telling their audience about it.
-Some will and some will not, is okay.
+Some will and some will not, which is okay.

 To see this strategy at work, check out my Hire me Page and you will see links to a few places I have a guest post on the web.
 I decide to link to some of these places for different reasons.

 Some were to let my fans know about my progress, while some were to show appreciation to the host bloggers.